Dr. Ryan Stewart, DO

 • Something that feels different from what you’re used to

-Many of my patients tell me they discovered their prolapse in the shower or while inserting a tampon.
-Feeling a bulge doesn’t mean it’s severe or requires immediate surgery — it simply means it’s time for an evaluation so we can determine the type and degree of prolapse.
+Many of my patients tell me they first noticed something in the shower or while inserting a tampon.
+Feeling a bulge doesn’t mean it’s severe or that you need surgery.
+Most women start to notice prolapse when tissue reaches the vaginal opening.
+It does mean it’s worth getting checked so we can figure out the type and degree.

-If you feel a bulge that’s new, growing, or causing symptoms (pressure, difficulty with bladder or bowel function, discomfort), schedule an evaluation.
-Prolapse isn’t an emergency, but getting a baseline assessment helps guide appropriate monitoring or treatment.
+If you feel a bulge that’s new, growing, or causing symptoms like pressure, trouble emptying your bladder or bowels, or discomfort, schedule an evaluation.
+Prolapse is not an emergency.
+But getting a baseline exam helps us know where things stand so we can track any changes.

+I understand this can feel awkward or worrying.
 I never want a patient to feel embarrassed about noticing changes in her body.
-Being aware of your anatomy is a good thing — it helps you seek care early when effective treatment is most straightforward.
+Knowing your own anatomy helps you get care early, when we have the most options.

 ← Learn more about Pelvic Organ Prolapse